 - Ringing, or tinnitus, in your ears

-- Occasionally eustachian tube dysfunction can cause dizziness or off-balance feeling
+- Mild dizziness or off-balance feeling

-Additionally, an audiologist may also want to see you if you are having symptoms associated with eustachian tube dysfunction.
+An audiologist may also want to see you if you are having symptoms associated with eustachian tube dysfunction.
 The audiologist will do a tympanogram test to determine if there is an abnormal amount of negative pressure in your middle ear space.
 They may also want to conduct a hearing test to determine if there is any hearing loss associated with the eustachian tube dysfunction.

 - Eustachian tube exercises to help force the eustachian tube to open

 - Prescribing a decongestant to help reduce swelling of the eustachian tube

 - Prescribing an antihistamine or steroid nasal spray to reduce allergic responses